 How I first became a part-time blogger

 I actually didn’t start out blogging.
 In 1996, I started teaching myself web design and affiliate marketing.
 Life was very different in these olden times.
 Google didn’t exist.
 “Social media” wasn’t even a thing.
 Neither was WordPress.
 Nobody much had heard of Amazon.
-In fact, there was hardly any shopping on the web, and absolutely no self-respecting company had a website, perish the thought!
+In fact, there was hardly any shopping on the web, and absolutely no self-respecting company had a website!
 Telephones were tied to walls, and you couldn’t even pause a TV show!

 The arrival of Google

 By the early 2000’s, Google had exploded onto the scene and quickly become the only way anybody could find your site.
 If you weren’t in the top three on Google, no one knew you existed.
 (Every time I’m tempted to complain about Facebook’s algorithm, I just think back to those days.)